Justin-Insight/mymindteam.com/content/resources/faqs.md

         may not meet the full symptomatic requirements for an official condition diagnosis but may still struggle with various cognitive functions, which Mind Team treatment can help to support.
+    - question: Executive Dysfunction
+      answer: >-
+        A neurodivergent condition that affects key cognitive functions, including working memory, mental flexibility and self-control.

+        Individuals with executive dysfunction may have trouble with organization, time management, memory, self-regulation and other executive functions.&nbsp;
 testing_faq_block:
   enabled: true
   heading: Testing FAQs